Baud, Morbihan: Overview

+Baud is also home to the Musée de la carte postale, with a focus on images and artifacts of regional interest.

 Geography

 The Ével forms most of the commune's eastern border, flows westward through the middle of the commune, forms part of its western border, then flows into the Blavet, which forms the commune's north-western border.

 Baud is at the crossroad between Pontivy, Lorient and Vannes which makes Baud a good town to take a halt.

 Population

 Inhabitants of Baud were called Baudais, but now they are called Baldiviens.

 Breton language

 In 2008, 10.7% of primary-school children attended bilingual schools.